+Question: Who was called to be the Deliverer of the Israelites in Egypt?
 Acts 7:17 But when the time of the promise drew nigh, which Elohim had sworn to Abraham, the people grew and multiplied in Egypt, 18 Till another king arose, which knew not Joseph.
 19 The same dealt subtly with our kindred, and evil entreated our fathers, so that they cast out their young children, to the end they might not live.
 20 In which time Moses was born, and was exceeding fair, and nourished up in his father's house three months: 21 And when he was cast out, Pharaoh's daughter took him up, and nourished him for her own son.
 22 And Moses was learned in all the wisdom of the Egyptians, and was mighty in words and in deeds.
 23 And when he was full forty years old, it came into his heart to visit his brethren the children of Israel.
-24 And seeing one of them suffer wrong, he defended him, and avenged him that was oppressed, and smote the Egyptian: 25 For he supposed his brethren would have understood how that Elohim by his hand would deliver them: but they understood not.
+24 And seeing one of them suffer wrong, he defended him, and avenged him that was oppressed, and smote the Egyptian: 25 For he thought his brethren would have understood how Elohim by his hand would deliver them, but they understood not.
 26 And the next day he showed himself unto them as they strove, and would have set them at one again, saying, Sirs, you are brethren; why do you wrong one to another?
 27 But he that did his neighbor wrong thrust him away, saying, Who made you a ruler and a judge over us?
 28 Will you kill me, as you did to the Egyptian yesterday?
 29 Then fled Moses at this saying, and was a stranger in the land of Midian, where he begat two sons.
-30 And when forty years were expired, there appeared to him in the wilderness of mount Sinai an angel of הוה in a flame of fire in a bush.
-31 When Moses saw it, he wondered at the sight: and as he drew near to behold it, the voice of ana came unto him, 32 Saying, I am the Elohim of your fathers, the Elohim of Abraham, and the Elohim of Isaac, and to him, Put off יהוה to him, Put off יהוה to him, Put off your shoes from your feet: for the place where you stand is holy ground.
+30 And when forty years were expired, there appeared to him in the wilderness of Mount Sinai an angel of יהוה in a flame of fire in a bush.
+31 When Moses saw it, he wondered at the sight: and as he drew near to behold it, the voice of יהוה came unto him, 32 Saying, I am the Elohim of your fathers, the Elohim of Abraham, and the Elohim of Isaac, and the Elohim of Jacob.
+Then Moses trembled, and durst not behold.
+33 Then said יהוה to him, Put off your shoes from your feet: for the place where you stand is holy ground.
 34 I have seen, I have seen the affliction of my people which is in Egypt, and I have heard their groaning, and am come down to deliver them.
 And now come, I will send you into Egypt.
-35 This Moses whom they refused, saying, Who made you a ruler and a judge? the same did Elohim send to be a ruler and a deliverer by the hand of the angel which appeared to him in the bush.
+35 This Moses whom they refused, saying, Who made you a ruler and a judge?
+The same did Elohim send to be a ruler and a deliverer by the hand of the angel which appeared to him in the bush.
 36 He brought them out, after that he had showed wonders and signs in the land of Egypt, and in the Red Sea, and in the wilderness forty years.
 C-MATS